-The Lake Palace seems to float on the rippling waters of Lake Pichola and the views back to the impressive shoreline of Udaipur which contains the City Palace is one of the most picturesque you can find in India.
-The Lake Palace came into being because the then Maharana, Jagat Singh II, felt that the City Palace a little too public when he was courting the beautiful young ladies of Udaipur with decadent, moonlit picnics which were often too easily spotted by the chattering classes.
-Tongues started to wag, and as such he decided to construct a little palace in the middle of the Lake Pichola where he could tempt the young ladies for intimate parties, far away from prying eyes and gossiping so-and-so’s!
+The Lake Palace seems to float on Lake Pichola’s rippling waters and the views back to the impressive shoreline of Udaipur, which contains the City Palace are one of the most picturesque you can find in India.
+The Lake Palace came into being because the then Maharana, Jagat Singh II, felt that the City Palace is a little too public when he courted the beautiful young ladies of Udaipur with decadent, moonlit picnics which were often too easily spotted by the chattering classes.
+Tongues started to wag, and as such he decided to construct a little palace in the middle of the Lake Pichola where he could tempt the young ladies for intimate parties, far away from prying eyes and gossiping so-and-sos!
 It was completed in 1746 and named Jagat Niwas.

-All rooms and suites have views over the lake, but we suggest getting room that looks back to the City Palace.
+All rooms and suites have views over the lake, but we suggest getting a room that looks back to the City Palace.
 They are ornately and richly furnished.
 It goes without saying that you won’t lack comfort.
-The Luxury Rooms are a tad on the small side, so it might be better opting for the Palace Rooms and up.
+The Luxury Rooms are a tad on the small side, so we suggest opting for the Palace Rooms and up.
 The three Historic Suites offer more space, whilst the Royal and Grand Royal Suites are divine, offering the best views.
-Our pick is the Khush Mahal Suite, complete with swing and one multi-coloured wall that shimmers against the rising sun.
+Our pick is the Khush Mahal Suite, complete with a swing and one multi-coloured wall that shimmers against the rising sun.

 There are three restaurants, all of which are excellent.
 The Jarokha is an all-day dining restaurant.
 The fine-dining Neel Kemal offers specialist Indian cuisine, or try the roof-top Bhairo restaurant that serves up tasty European dishes.